Jimbly/dcjam2025/Jimb-TODO.md

     * icon on bay 82 and 47 on the minimap
   * zone 0
     * set up old racer to die upon entering, then can loot
-  * zone 2
-    *
-    * put a second copy of the guard guarding an easter egg

 Important art left
 * journal button